 Some Basic WordPress Facts

-- WordPress is one of the largest open-source software platforms – it currently powers around 30% of ALL websites on the internet – that’s about 177 million websites!
+- As at 2019, WordPress is one of the largest open-source software platforms – it currently powers around 30% of ALL websites on the internet – that’s about 177 million websites!
 It’s also powering over 40% of ALL eCommerce and online shops!

 - With such popularity comes great responsibility (and of course income, since it’s big business).
 In this respect, the software has a large number of contributors and that means it’s updated regularly – The WordPress developer team has had more than 80 developers who have worked on the WordPress core.

 - WordPress “core” contains more than 430,000 lines of code !

 - WordPress also has over 54,000 apps – known as plugins, available in the wings – if there’s a feature or functionality you need that’s not available in the core, you’re quite likely to find it available as an “add on” in the WordPress plugins directory!

 There are many WordPress stats out there that demonstrate how impressive the software is – and how far it has spread.
 We can easily see that due to its ease of use and popularity, it has been adopted across every industry, in every country.